Generic Name: risedronate (rih SED ro nayt)

 Take the Atelvia tablet just after breakfast, with at least 4 ounces of water.

-Use only plain water (not mineral water) when taking a risedronate tablet.
+Use only plain water when taking a risedronate tablet.
+Do not use coffee, tea, soda, juice, or mineral water.

+Pay special attention to your dental hygiene while taking risedronate.
+Brush and floss your teeth regularly.
 If you need to have any dental work (especially surgery), tell the dentist ahead of time that you are using risedronate.
-You may need to stop using the medicine for a short time.

-Risedronate is only part of a complete program of treatment that may also include diet changes, exercise, and taking calcium and vitamin supplements.
-Follow your diet, medication, and exercise routines very closely.
+Risedronate is only part of a complete program of treatment that may also include diet changes, exercise, bone mineral density testing, and taking calcium and vitamin supplements.
+Follow your doctor's instructions very closely.

 What happens if I miss a dose?

-If you take risedronate tablets once daily: If you forget to take this medicine first thing in the morning, do not take it later in the day.
-Wait until the following morning to take the medicine and skip the missed dose.
-Do not take two (2) tablets in one day.
+Once-daily dosing: If you forget to take risedronate first thing in the morning, do not take it later in the day.
+Wait until the following morning and skip the missed dose.
+Do not take two (2) doses in one day.

-If you take risedronate tablets once a week, or once or twice per month: If you forget to take risedronate on your scheduled day, take it first thing in the morning on the day after you remember the missed dose.
-Then return to your regular weekly schedule on your chosen dose day.
-Do not take two (2) tablets in one day.
+Once-per-week or once-per-month dosing: If you forget to take risedronate on your scheduled day, take it first thing in the morning on the day after you remember the missed dose.
+Then return to your regular weekly or monthly schedule on your chosen dose day.
+Do not take 2 doses in one day.

 What happens if I overdose?